-Engaging with people across Lancashire is a priority for us and is at the core of our mission to keep you safe and make you feel safe.
+Engaging with people across Lancashire is a priority for us and is at the core of our mission to keep you feeling safe.

-We use social and digital media to communicate with you, have open conversations, ask for your help and seek your opinions.
-To do this we use a number of channels, the main ones being Facebook and Twitter.
-We also use Instagram, LinkedIn and YouTube.
+We use social and digital media to communicate with you, have open conversations, ask for your help, and seek your opinions.
+We use a variety of channels across Facebook, Twitter, Instagram, LinkedIn, Snapchat, YouTube and TikTok.

-- Do not post messages or content that could be deemed to be abusive, defamatory, hateful, racially offensive, sexually offensive, obscene, inflammatory or unlawful.
+2a.
+Post messages or content that could be deemed malicious, abusive, defamatory, hateful, racially offensive, sexually offensive obscene, inflammatory, or unlawful